 A mountain formation, close to Skageflå.

-Skageflå is the best known fjord farm and the most popular fjord farm hike.
-The King and Queen of Norway celebrated their silver wedding at Skageflå in 1993, and the Queen has visited the farm on several occasions since then.
+Skageflå is the best-known fjord farm and the end point of the most popular fjord farm hike.
+Norway’s King Harald and Queen Sonja celebrated their silver wedding here in 1993, and the Queen has visited the farm on several occasions since.

-Matvik lies close to the water, almost at the end of the Geirangerfjord.
-This was the last farm to be abandoned, as late as 1961.
-It was a fertile farm that at one time had 150 plum trees.
+Matvik lies close to the water, almost at the end of the Geirangerfjord, and was one of the last farms to be abandoned, as late as 1961.
+It was a fertile farm and at one time had 150 plum trees.
 They even grew apricots here!

 THE EAGLE ROAD

 This stunning road has 11 hairpin bends, the highest of which is called Ørnesvingen, the “Eagle Bend”.
 From here, you can enjoy fantastic views over the fjord, towards the Pulpit Rock and the “Seven Sisters”.
 It’s the perfect place to spot cruise ships on their way into the Geirangerfjord.